Skip to content

 Vero is compatible with all CL and EL clients (see compatibility), therefore we recommend running up to five different client pairs and ensuring that no single client runs on a majority of servers.
 This will ensure validators are not exposed to single-client bugs and also allows for maintenance to be performed on up to two servers at a time.

 Let's assume you're a professional node operator, running validator clients developed by CL client teams, connected to a 50% mix of Geth-Prysm (5 servers) and Nethermind-Lighthouse (5 servers).
-You already have a remote signer set up with an enabled slashing protection database.
+Let's also assume you already have a remote signer set up with an enabled slashing protection database.

-This setup is already much safer than running only supermajority clients, but it still exposes your validators to risks such as:
+This setup is safer than only running a single client implementation but it still exposes your validators to risks such as:

-- fallback behavior bugs – for example, if the Nethermind nodes fail or fall behind because of an invalid block, your validator client may automatically fall back to using the Geth nodes that haven't fallen behind
+• fallback behavior bugs – for example, if your Nethermind nodes reject an invalid block, your validator client may automatically fall back to using your Geth nodes which could consider that block valid due to a bug

 To migrate to a more resilient setup using Vero, you would:

-This step should be very easy to perform if you're already using a remote signer.
-If you end up not liking Vero, switching back to your previous validator client is very easy.
+This step should be easy to perform if you're already using a remote signer.
+You only switch a single component within your setup, the validator client, without any slashing risk.
+In case of need, switching back to the validator client you used previously is equally easy.

 The ultimate setup for professional node operators?